Church News: Churches announce holiday schedules

 Faith Bible

-Faith Bible Church, 1889 Belmont Drive, will hold a Christmas Eve service on Dec.
+Faith Bible Church will hold a Christmas Eve service on Dec.
 24 at 6 p.m., and a Christmas service on Dec.
 25 at 10:30 a.m.
 All are welcome.

 Wy’east